HenrikSamuelsson/embedded-systems-in-10-000-hours/daily-log.md

 Read up on C programming tool chains and took notes in [c-programming.md](c-programming.md#tool-chains.)

-## 2024-02-10

-### Session 1 (1h)
+## 2024-02-10 Session 1 (1h)

-Worked on improving understanding on best practices for running GCC on Windows.
+Worked on improving understanding best practices for running GCC on Windows.
 Read up on what MSYS2 is and upgraded my MSYS2 installation on my Dell work laptop.

+## 2024-02-10 Session 2 (1h)

+Playing around with the Linux command `sed` by the use of WSL running under Windows 10.